Solar water heating for your home from SRP Solar Energy

 Please be sure to review the program requirements .
 The process typically takes up to two months from SRP's receipt of the completed application package until the incentive is issued, but can vary based on project specifics.

 Step 3 - Select a contractor

 Once you have determined that installing a solar water heater makes sense, you will need to select a licensed solar water heater dealer and installer.
 Get advice to help you make an educated choice and use the Solar Contractor Bid Comparison Form to evaluate your options.

 Once selected, your contractor will help you complete and submit all necessary paperwork to SRP, including the Solar Water Heating Application .
+You will also fill out a Bill of Sale Form .
+SRP offers an incentive in exchange for the environmental attributes.
 If changes to any portion of the application package are made after the approval, the customer or their contractor must submit a Residential Solar Water Heating Application Addendum .

 Frequently asked questions

 Learn more about the status of solar installations throughout Arizona at www.arizonagoessolar.org.